mohammed-raafat/pokemon-app/README.md

 This is a React application that retrieves a list of Pokemon from a given API and displays details for a selected Pokemon.
 It uses TypeScript, Redux Toolkit, and RTK Query.

+## Live Deployment

+Check the app on [https://pokemon-v0.vercel.app/]

 ## Installation

 1. Clone the repository: